FabriFalasca/py-dMaps/README.md

 To preprocess a netcdf dataset we suggest to use the CDO package from MPI (https://code.mpimet.mpg.de/projects/cdo/).

 Below we show how to preprocess a spatiotemporal dataset saved as monthly averages.
-Consider a spatiotemporal climate field such as the COBEv2 reanalysis (https://psl.noaa.gov/data/gridded/data.cobe2.html) with temporal and spatial resolution of 1 month and 1 by 1 degree (i.e., 360x180 time series) respectively.
+Consider a spatiotemporal climate field such as the COBEv2 reanalysis (https://psl.noaa.gov/data/gridded/data.cobe2.html) with temporal and spatial resolution of 1 month and 1 by 1 degree (i.e., 360x180 grid points) respectively.
 The temporal range goes from January 1850 to December 2018.

 Possible preprocessing steps COBEv2.nc using CDO: